-A good way to help you liver detoxify this excess salt is by adding foods like cranberry juice (with no sugar added), turmeric, bananas, and beet greens to your diet.
+A safe way to help you liver detoxify daily is to simply add foods like cranberry juice (with no sugar added), turmeric, bananas, and beet greens to your diet.

 One of my favourite daily liver detox drinks is super simple to make and I sip on it throughout the day: 1 part cranberry juice to 4 parts filtered water.